SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 accesses them as properties of ``currentGame``, which has reference semantics because it's also a class.
 This is a fairly common pattern:
-A shared data model is shaped like a tree, with one object that contains several other shared objects.
+This shared data model is shaped like a tree, with one object that contains several other shared objects.
 When you see this pattern,
 you can make a class for the outermost container, like ``Game`` in this example, and then use structures for all of the data inside it.
+Here's what that approach looks like:

 .. testcode:: struct-shared-state-good

-    -> class Score {
+    -> struct Score {
            var points = 0
        }
     ---